jgm/yst/README.markdown

 Note that the order of transformations is significant.
 You can get different results if you use `LIMIT` before or after `ORDER BY`, for example.

+If you want to specify an attribute's value directly, rather than reading it from a file, just omit the "FROM":

+    date:
+      deadline: 11/20/2009

+Any YAML value can be given to an attribute in this way.

 ### Static files